-Prepaid Expenses and Unearned Scholarships: Prepaid expenses are composed of future expenses that have been paid in advance and include prepaid postage and other miscellaneous expenses.
+Prepaid Expenses and Unearned Scholarships: Prepaid expenses are composed of future expenses that have been paid in advance.
 Unearned scholarship expense results from the Fall semester spanning across the fiscal year-end.
 The University prorates scholarship expense to recognize only the amounts incurred in each fiscal year.

-Unearned Revenues: Unearned revenues consist primarily of tuition and housing revenues, which are subject also to a prorated adjustment so noted in the previous paragraph.
+Unearned Revenues: Unearned revenues consist primarily of tuition and housing revenues, which are also subject to a prorated adjustment so noted in the previous paragraph.
 Intercollegiate Athletics ticket revenue related to future fiscal years is also a component of unearned revenue.
 Unearned revenue for the Crimson Tide Foundation ("CTF") consists of Tide Pride amenity income collected in advance that will not be earned until future years.

 Federal Refundable Loans: Certain loans to students are administered by the University with funding primarily supported by the federal government.
 The University's statements of net position include both the loans receivable and the related federal refundable loan liability representing federal capital contributions and related activity owed upon termination of the program.
 The Federal Perkins Loan Program expired June 30, 2018.
 The University will continue operating the program and remit any excess cash annually for the pro rata federal and institutional capital contributions.
-At both September 30, 2022 and 2021, there was no payable to the Department of Education for its portion of the excess cash available at June 30, 2022 and 2021.
+At both September 30, 2023 and 2022, there was no payable to the Department of Education for its portion of the excess cash available at June 30, 2023 and 2022.

 Compensated Absences: The University accrues liabilities for employees' annual and sick leave balances.
 The accrual rates are formulated calculations based on length of service, job classification, and hours worked.
-Adjustments to the accrual are recorded annually.
+Adjustments to the accrual are recorded annually and are included in accounts payable and accrued liabilities.